catseye/Eqthy/doc/Eqthy.md

 An Eqthy document consists of any number of axioms and theorems.
 Each axiom is an equation.
 An equation equates two terms.
 Terms consist of constructors (also called function symbols) and variables.
 Variables begin with uppercase letters.
-Constructors begin with lowercase letters are followed by a list of zero or more subterms, enclosed in parentheses.
+Constructors begin with lowercase letters and are followed by a list of zero or more subterms, enclosed in parentheses.
 If a term has no subterms, it is called an "atom" and the parentheses may be omitted.